Recommended for 1st-time visitors to Yawata

 Making reservations is recommended if you wish to enjoy a beautiful garden while savoring delicious dishes in spring or fall.

-Yuki Teiichi, founder of the Japanese restaurant Kitcho, invented the Shokado Bento (boxed lunch) inspired by Shokado Shojo, a priest of Iwashimizu‐Hachimangu Shrine.
-You can enjoy a specialty Shokado Bento to your heart’s content at its birthplace.
+Yuki Teiichi, founder of the Japanese restaurant Kitcho, invented the Shokado Bento (boxed lunch) inspired by Shokado Shojo, a priest of Iwashimizu Hachimangu.
+You can enjoy a specialty Shokado Bento to your heart’s content at its origin.

 Check the related story.
 04 | Shokado Bento